gpDA/ImageScrapBook/README.md

 ## Installing Chrome Extension

-1. Download the 'extension' folder to your local computer
+1. Download the project file from this git repository
 2. open chrome://extensions/
 3. turn on the 'developer mode' on the top right corner
-4. clikc 'Load unpacked' and select the extension folder (it should contain the manifes.json file along with other html, css, and js files)
+4. click 'Load unpacked' and select the 'extension' folder within the downloaded project folder
-5. Our icon will then be up.
+5. Our icon will then be up!